wangt0716/AL-GradNorm/README.md

 # AL-GradNorm
-Pytorch implementation of our paper: Boosting Active Learning via Improving Test Performance, AAAI 2022.
+Pytorch implementation of our paper: *Boosting Active Learning via Improving Test Performance*, AAAI 2022.

 ## Introduction
 * With the aid of the influence function, we derive that unlabeled data of higher gradient norm should be selected